BalazsJako/ImGuiColorTextEdit/README.md

  - supports both fixed and variable-width fonts

 # Known issues
  - syntax highligthing is based on std::regex, which is diasppointingly slow.
 Because of that, the highlighting process is amortized between multiple frames.
-Hand-written colorizers and/or a lexical scanner might help resolve this problem.
+Hand-written colorizers and/or a generated lexical scanner might help resolve this problem.
- - 8 bit character only, no Unicode or Utf support (yet)
+ - 8 bit character only, no Unicode or Utf support
  - there's no find/replace support

 Don't forget to post your screenshots if you use this little piece of software in order to keep me us motivated. :)